These discounted stocking stuffers are worth buying now

 Sold by Amazon

-This features an understated design and an adjustable leather wristband.
+This features an understated design and a quick-release wristband that’s easy to change.
 The Indiglo backlight feature makes it easy to read in the dark.

 Sold by Amazon